How Much Trump's Tax Cuts Cost the Government

 The Joint Committee on Taxation analyzed the tax cuts alone.
 It came to a different conclusion.
 It said the Act would increase the deficit by $1 trillion over the next 10 years.
 The Committee expected the economy to grow just 0.7% a year.
 It did not take into account the other changes in the FY 2018 budget.

 The Tax Foundation came up with a second conclusion.
-It said the Act will add almost $448 billion to the deficit over the next 10 years.
+It said the Act would add almost $448 billion to the deficit over the next 10 years.
 It looked at the effect of the tax cuts themselves and eliminated the Affordable Care Act mandate.

 What Happens If the Cuts Become Permanent